Back to top

 Description

 This indicator measures the percentage of long-term care home residents whose mood from symptoms of depression worsened since their previous resident assessment.
-The indicator is calculated as a rolling 4 quarter average.
+Depression affects quality of life and may also contribute to deteriorations in activities of daily living (ADLs) and an increased sensitivity to pain.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 HQO Reporting tool/product